T1000-Swift-Hail/week-04_HW_PROGRAMMATIC_VIEWS/README.md

 - - Add changeViewLabel to the super view.   *hint: use view.addSubview(changeViewLabel)

 ### To detect and response for value changes in our segmentedControlView, we need to add a target , follow these steps:
-- inside func viewDidLoad, add the following line:
+- inside func  viewDidLoad , add the following line:

        segmentedControlView.addTarget(self, action: #selector(controlValueChange(_ :)), for: .valueChanged)